-NAEP Basic Level NAEP Proficient Level NAEP Advanced Level G. describing a solution to a design problem while considering prioritized criteria, H. identifying flaws in a science-related argument in text (poor assumptions).
-G. evaluating a solution to a design problem while considering criteria and constraints, H. identifying and critiquing flaws in science-related arguments in text (faulty explanations or overgeneralizations from limited data). presented in graphical displays of data to identify causal versus correlational relationships between variables, G. evaluating the merits of a solution to a design problem using evidence while considering criteria and constraints, H. identifying and critiquing flaws in science-related arguments in text (cause vs. correlation).
+NAEP Grade 8 Science Achievement Level Descriptions NAEP Basic Level NAEP Basic Level NAEP Proficient Level G. describing a solution to a design problem while considering prioritized criteria, H. identifying flaws in a science-related argument in text (poor assumptions).
+F. constructing graphical displays to identify relationships (linear vs. nonlinear) between variables, G. evaluating a solution to a design problem while considering criteria and constraints, H. identifying and critiquing flaws in science-related arguments in text (faulty explanations or overgeneralizations from limited data). problems, F. evaluating the limitation of data presented in graphical displays of data to identify causal versus correlational relationships between variables, G. evaluating the merits of a solution to a design problem using evidence while considering criteria and constraints, H. identifying and critiquing flaws in science-related arguments in text (cause vs. correlation).
 In Physical Science, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in simple sensemaking of common phenomena when provided a well-defined set of actions to perform tasks such as: A. using a simple model to describe patterns associated with the position and movement of atoms relative to one another in solids, liquids, or gasses.
-B. evaluating whether a simple experimental design provides evidence that the net force on an object is zero when an object is at rest, C. using graphical displays of data on a pair of interacting objects to identify the relationship between the force In Physical Science, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in the moderate degree of sensemaking of phenomena when provided some cues to perform tasks such as: A. developing a model to describe the patterns associated with the position and motion of atoms relative to one another in solids, liquids, or gasses and how temperature influences the position and movement of atoms, B. planning an experimental design to produce data that can be used as evidence that the change in motion of an object is determined by the sum of the forces on it, C. constructing graphical displays of data to showcase a relationship between the forces between any pair In Physical Science, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in the high degree of sensemaking of complex phenomena when provided limited cues to perform tasks such as: A. revising a model-based explanation to describe the patterns associated with the position and motion of atoms relative to one another in solids, liquids, or gasses, including the cause-and-effect relationship between temperature and states of matter, B. revising an experimental design to produce data that can serve as evidence that the greater the mass of the object, the greater the force needed to achieve the same change
+B. evaluating whether a simple experimental design provides evidence that the net force on an object is zero when an object is at In Physical Science, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in the moderate degree of sensemaking of phenomena when provided some cues to perform tasks such as: A. developing a model to describe the patterns associated with the position and motion of atoms relative to one another in solids, liquids, or gasses and how temperature influences the position and movement of atoms, B. planning an experimental design to produce data that can be used as evidence that the change in motion of an object is determined by the sum In Physical Science, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in the high degree of sensemaking of complex phenomena when provided limited cues to perform tasks such as: A. revising a model-based explanation to describe the patterns associated with the position and motion of atoms relative to one another in solids, liquids, or gasses, including the cause-and-effect relationship between temperature and states of matter, B. revising an experimental design to